-December 7, 2013: Experience an 1830s era Christmas as it may have been celebrated in the mountains of North Carolina with a Christmas Candlelight Tour.
-The log house will be decorated and costumed guides will relate the symbolism of each of the decorations.
-Live music.
-Free!
-4-8 PM
+Experience an 1830s era Christmas as it may have been celebrated in the mountains of North Carolina.
+The log house is decorated each December.

 Special events throughout the year highlight seasonal activities of the Vance family's life.
 The old place comes alive with history as costumed interpreters demonstrate the skills and cherished occupations settlers practiced in the western mountain region during the time when Zebulon Vance was living.

 Their Candlelight Tour in December lets you experience an 1830s era Christmas as it may have been celebrated in the mountains of North Carolina.
 Throughout the house decorations, made of native greenery such as holly, boxwood, pine boughs, galax, and rhododendron, welcome the arrival of Christmas.
 Costumed interpretive staff relate the symbolism of each of the decorations throughout the house and provide insights into traditions and customs of the time.

 One of the dominant personalities of the South for nearly half a century, Zeb Vance served in public office for thirty years.
 Though he was a lawyer whose keen humor, intellect, and eloquent manner of speaking won him success, his real interest was always politics.
 Possessed of a quality that tied him to the common people of the mountain coves, Zeb Vance was elected to his first public office at the age of 24.
 He served in the N.C.
 House of Commons and the U.S. House of Representatives and was elected governor three times.